 LN tornado activity was consistently more widespread and more intense than EN tornado activity in all four months of the study period.
 This disparity was most evident in January and February through analysis of tornado counts for all areas east of the Rocky Mountains, although spatial analyses indicated substantial localized shifts in tornado activity, particularly across the parts of the Great Plains and Midwest in April.

 The remainder of this chapter discusses the creation of an ENSO/atmospheric tornado outbreak climatology for the purpose of assessing shifts in synoptic-scale atmospheric features (Table 2.2) that appear to be influenced by ENSO.
 The process for completing this task involved several steps, including: 1) categorizing outbreaks according to ENSO phase and month of occurrence, conducting separate PC analyses on relevant atmospheric fields from those subsets of outbreaks (i.e., January EN 300 hPa geopotential height, March LN 300 hPa geopotential height, etc.), and then comparing the results of those PC analyses (i.e., composites) to PCA of monthly sets of outbreaks that were conducted independent of any consideration of ENSO (such as those outlined in Section 3.4).
 This enabled the assessment of potential shifts of relevant synoptic-scale atmospheric features and also the resultant character of tornado outbreak activity.
-This aspect of the current study, namely the diagnosis of detailed atmospheric information that: 1) is directly tied to the character of tornado outbreak activity, and 2) is also directly tied to ENSO, is perhaps the most important contribution to the understanding of the ENSO/tornado relationship and has never been provided in previous research.
+This aspect of the current study, namely the diagnosis of detailed atmospheric information that: 1) is directly tied to the character of tornado outbreak activity, and 2) is also directly tied to ENSO, is perhaps the most important contribution to the understanding of the ENSO/tornado relationship and has never been determined by previous research.

 a.
 January